 While on this futile earth, I've come up with principles to lead my life.
 They've come from my experiences and interactions with other people and I live by them everyday.

 I'm compelled to challenge the present and create the future.
 I create new things.
-I see these as the verbs that govern my life: make, create, and think.
+I see these as the verbs that govern my life: make, create, dream, and think.
 I like to stand tall even if I'm the odd one out.

 I am who I am and I have the need to be.
 I endlessly create with a burning passion.
 My brain overflows with creativity which transpires from my imagination.
 Invention is the organ that has grown ever since I could think for myself.

 As a kid, I expressed my artistry in original and creative ways.
 My dad always used to take me to the children's museum and I remember always going to the Play-Doh.
 I was always called "smart", "bright", and "clever" but I never liked those names.
 I never knew why.
 Maybe it was because of my impostor syndrome?

 No. I figured it out.
 3 months into my first year of high school, I was attempting to write my defunct personal narrative; this led me to question what I wanted to write about.
 My brain took a minute to think.